svgeesus/EuroMPE/pitch-dac.md

 B) Unity gain, with ±3V swing?
 In which case even an AD780N 3V ref and unity-gain op-amp buffer?

-Unity gain inverting buffer for external (global) input, normalled to 0V (2 10k resistors).
-Buffer for offset output (2 10k).
-Mixer to sum offset and external signals to send to pitch dac boards (3 10k).
+Unity gain inverting buffer for external (global) input, normalled to 0V (2 × 10k 0.025% resistors).

-Needs 2 quad resistor packs.
-The less expensive 0.025% ones likely fine here.

 Technically a 14bit DAC would be fine here.
 Or the lower grade of the 16bit.
 In practice it is easier to use known-working DAC and code for this one too.

+## Offset external Input

+Inverting buffer for offset output (2 × 10k).

 ## Secondary pitch output

+ Mixer to sum offset and external signals to send to pitch dac boards (3 × 10k).

+Needs 2 quad resistor packs for offset.
+The less expensive 0.025% ones likely fine here.